dkeenan7/LyteFyba/PCB/Readme.txt

 Apply the above rotation procedure.
 Ensure all layers are visible, except the two documentation layers and Cutouts text layer.
 Frame select the whole CMU.
-Use Ctrl-Shift-clicks to deselect CMU outlines, fill-in outlines, tabs and tooling hole.
+Use Ctrl-Shift-clicks to deselect outlines of CMUs, fill-ins, tabs and tooling hole.
 Keep the cell-terminal cutouts selected.
 Zoom out, leaving room to the left.
 Copy and Paste.
 When the Paste Net dialog comes up, select All No